davidlamt/davidltran.com/src/posts/prevent-ie11-cache-ajax-requests/index.md

 };
 ```

-The requests you send will still be cached but IE11 will not be able to reuse a response because every request is unique.
+The requests you send will still be cached but IE11 will not be able to reuse responses because every request is unique.

 ## Final Thoughts

 While I do not know the motivations of this implementation, I know for certain that this causes confusion in the developer community.
-Other browsers do not cache requests and we have come to expect the same of any browsers we developer for.
+Other browsers do not cache requests and we have come to expect the same of any browsers we develop for.

 Whether this decision is a good or bad idea is up for debate.
 Change is a complex subject because it always be faced with criticism.